braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 ---
-nav_title: Create an Email Template
+nav_title: Creating an Email Template
-article_title: Create an Email Template
+article_title: Creating an Email Template
 page_order: 2
 description: "Email messages are great for delivering content to the user on their terms.
 This reference article covers how to create, customize, and manage email templates."
 tool: